CyberSecurityProfessional/ThickClientApplicationPT/README.md

 	Analyse the linked registry items and check if:

-	* Any Sensitive data is stored in stored in registry
+	* Any Sensitive data is stored in registry
 	* Tampering the registry and perform unintended operations

 	Tools: Proc Mon (Process Monitor from Sys Internals suite), regshot, registry editor